ryanwang520/api-docs/source/includes/_webhooks.md

 `drawing.created` Triggerd when a drawing is created.

 <aside class="notice">
 The returned <code>pdf_url</code> or <code>png_url</code> will expire in 24 hours.
 They are not permanent links and should not be used in your system directly.
 You need to download the files from the urls for your future use.

+For drawing created from the user site by uploading PDF files, the <code>png_url</code> will be null.

 </aside>

 ### Drawing Created Webhook Payload